-In the instance where the Compliance Officer is named in the report or wishes to file a report, the Executive Committee will name a temporary Compliance Officer for that investigation.
-Should the Compliance Officer be named in a report and found in violation, the temporary Compliance Officer will step into the role for the duration of the term.
+In the instance where the Compliance Officer is named in the report or wishes to file a report, the Alternate Compliance Officer will lead the investigation.
+Should the Compliance Officer be named in a report and found in violation, the Alternate Compliance Officer will step into the role for the duration of the term.